-Support the priorities of the Bethesda-Chevy Chase Regional Services Center.
+Support the priorities of the Bethesda-Chevy Chase Regional Services Center and rezone the property to allow potential redevelopment with an improved center, additional civic uses and possibly a recreation center.

 B. Writers Center

 The Writers Center is a County-owned building formerly operated as a community center.
 This publicly owned property presents a valuable opportunity in an urban area with high land costs to accommodate a variety of uses over the next 20 years.